Community Wildfire Safety Planning with 'Firewise'

 - Take out "ladder fuels," vegetation between grass and treetops that can carry fire between foliage and structures.

 - Keep blowing embers out of your house.
-Cover exterior vents with fine (1/8-inch or smaller) mesh.
+Cover exterior vents with fine (1/8-inch) mesh.

 - Use fire-resistant construction materials such as Class-A asphalt shingles, metal or concrete products for your roof.